sukanta0011/42-Prague/README.md

 ### Ex05: ft_garden_management.py
 We need to combine all our learning to GardenManager class, such that we handle errors gracefully and our class never stops under bad inputs.

+## Module 03: Data Quest
+### Introduction
+This module focuses on data structure mastery.
+Our programs should demonstrate practical data engineering scenarios while showcasing the unique strengths of each collection type.
+We're about to build the "PixelMetrics 3000"—the most epic game analytics platform this side of the digital universe.